gillian-guide/gillian-guide.github.io/docs/troubleshooting.ru.md

 description: Troubleshooting your GTA IV issues.

 # Troubleshooting
-Anyone can have problems modding their favorite games, and GTA IV is extremely susceptible.
+Anyone can have problems modding their favorite games, and GTA IV is extremely prone to this.
 ??? info "I'm using the Rockstar Games Launcher and can't install mods!"
     After downgrading or using the drag-and-drop archive, avoid using the launcher and start the game with :material-file:`PlayGTAIV.exe` instead.